-DOMLEC's conclusions are presented below:
+A summary of DOMLEC's proposal submitted to the Commission is presented below:

 - 1) The requested Return on Equity ("ROE") of 13.05% was guided by the Study undertaken by Vinhage & Associates.
 The Study evaluated the cost of capital for alternative equity investments with risks similar to those of the Company and is based on the 2013 experience of major North American capital markets. - 2) The Company's cost of debt is 5.%. - 3) The 13 months average capital structure is 46.6% debt and 53.4% equity. - 4) The Company proposed a Weighted Average Cost of Capital (WACC), the Post Tax Nominal value be set at 9.30% and the Pre-Tax Nominal at 11.63%.